atet/raspberrypi/README.md

 * Try this tutorial one more time to solidify these concepts
 * Have other people join in at your home network!
    * What we've setup here, only computers within your local area network (LAN) can connect to your server
+* **I highly recommend continuing with another mini project: [Atet's 15 Minute Introduction to Network Attached Storage](https://github.com/atet/learn/blob/master/nas/README.md#atet--learn--nas)**
+* **If you would like to learn more about Bash and command line interface (CLI), please see [Atet's 15 Minute Introduction to Regular Expressions (in Bash)](https://github.com/atet/learn/blob/master/regex/README.md#atet--learn--regex)**
-* Learn how to make cloud instances and share your server to the world
+* Learn how to make cloud instances and share your Craft server to the world
    * WARNING: You should "harden" your server security first before exposing any of your servers to the public internet: [https://www.upguard.com/blog/10-essential-steps-for-configuring-a-new-server](https://www.upguard.com/blog/10-essential-steps-for-configuring-a-new-server)
 * Now that you already have a Raspberry Pi, try some other fun projects: https://projects.raspberrypi.org/en/
 * Trying to go back to sleep at 3AM?
 Read the official Raspberry Pi starter guide: https://projects.raspberrypi.org/en/pathways/getting-started-with-raspberry-pi

-**If you would like to learn more about Bash and command line interface (CLI), please see [Atet's 15 Minute Introduction to Regular Expressions (in Bash)](https://github.com/atet/learn/blob/master/regex/README.md#atet--learn--regex)**

 [Back to Top](#table-of-contents)